 Wondering what’s for dinner?
 How about reservations at your favorite Bennington restaurant?

-Vermont’s phased reopening allows for on-premise dining with limited occupancy, and many of our restaurants are thrilled to be back in business.
-If you are still feeling hesitant about indoor dining, there are several restaurants with gorgeous patios and decks for socially-distant indulging outdoors.
+Our restaurants are thrilled to be back in business and welcome patrons from all over.
+If you are still feeling hesitant about indoor dining, there are many restaurants with gorgeous patios and decks for socially-distant indulging outdoors.
 As an alternative, take-out and curbside offerings are still going strong, allowing you to choose from a smorgasbord of Vermont dishes to enjoy on your outdoor picnic, at your hotel, or even in your car.

 I Scream, You Scream…